xma711/notebook/machine_learning/vc_dimension/README.md

 Once we limit the size of the tree, the empirical risk increases, but the general risk will drop.

-When we don't limit the decision tree, the approximation error is the optimal bayesion error (0 if each x will correspond to a particular y) because it can explain everything.
+When we don't limit the decision tree, the approximation error is the optimal Bayesian error (0 if each x will correspond to a particular y) because it can explain everything.

 When we reduce the size of decision tree, we increase the approximation error but reduce the estimation error.
 As long as the magnitude of the increase of the appr error is smaller than the magnitude of the reduction in the estimation error, it is worth to do.